-When speaking about the Wendy Syndrome, many people think that the description of this behavior given by popular psychology is somewhat outdated and typical of past generations, of our mothers and grandmothers.
+When speaking about The Wendy Syndrome, many people think that the description of this behavior given by popular psychology is somewhat outdated and typical of past generations (of our mothers and grandmothers).

-Today in this article we will address this topic and find out a little bit more about the Wendy syndrome.
+Today in this article we will address this topic and find out a little bit more about The Wendy Syndrome.

-The Wendy syndrome, the perfect woman for a Peter Pan
+The Wendy Syndrome, the perfect woman for a Peter Pan

 Do you remember the personalities of Wendy Darling and Peter Pan from the famous book by James M. Barrie?
-Peter is a young boy that refuses to grow up, that does not want to have the responsibilities of an adult and above all, looks to live a life of adventure without ever having to enter the realm of stability and maturity.
+Peter is a young boy that refuses to grow up, that does not want to have the responsibilities of an adult, and above all, looks to live a life of adventure without ever having to enter the realm of stability and maturity.

-Now let’s see what characteristics usually define people with the Wendy syndrome:
+Characteristics that usually define people with the Wendy syndrome: